thesharlinator/jedi-holonet/README.md

 Jedi Holonet
 ===================

-This project is my personal playground to develop a sample Swagger API with NodeJS and MongoDB, a client AngularJS GUI, and deploy all the components of the applications with Docker Compose.
+This project is my personal playground to try my hands at a few frameworks.
+It comprises of: a sample Swagger API with NodeJS, a MongoDB database, a very simple client GUI with AngularJS and Bootstrap, and Docker containers to deploy all those components with Docker Compose.

-The API can list, add, edit and remove Jedi from the Jedi Temple internal database (my sample data of choice ;) )
+For now, the API can list, add, edit and remove Jedi from the Jedi Temple internal database (my sample data of choice... ;) )

 The GUI simply queries the API to retrieve the number of Jedi in the Temple and display it.

 > **Note**
 > This is just for fun and is not intended to be a guide.
-Feel free to use it to build your own stuff, but it's a work in progress!
+Feel free to use it to build your own fun stuff, but it's a work in progress!

 How to Install